muya345/muya345/README.md

 ## Hi there 👋
-Am Stella Wambui.A software engineer student in Murang'a University of Technology.
+Am Stella Wambui.
+A software engineer student in Murang'a University of Technology.

 <!--